morey-ow/cs2521-summer2023/2521_Syllabus.md

 >-   turning in any assignment containing material written by someone else (including tutor or friend); buying work and submitting it as one's own

 >  Know what plagiarism is and how to avoid it; for guidance see Raimes or any other college writing handbook.

+### Course Policy on Usage of AI Chatbots or Codelike ChatGPT, Bard, Bing, GitHub Copilot, etc.

+AI Chatbots can be helpful in learning how to code.

+**AI Chatbots some times give inaccurate, incomplete, outdated, or outright false responses in an *extremely confident* tone, so use with caution and DO NOT BLINDLY TRUST THEM!**

+That being said, I allow their use in a limited and appropriate way - namely as a tool to help you learn.
+However they can also be used as a tool to avoid learning, to avoid engaging with the material, etc., and you are cheating yourself if you use tools this way.

+Here are some appropriate ways to use them:
+-  if you can't resolve an error message, you can try asking an AI Chatbot to explain it
+- You can ask it to test your understanding of course material: e.g. ask it to make up quiz questions on concepts you just learned
+- Ask it to explain something (e.g. a procedure such as how to install Python or Visual Studio Code, or a concept such as 'for loops')

+**For this course, you must understand and be able to explain (at an appropriate level) any code you submit, whether code is your own or you get it from classmate, internet, textbook, AI chatbots, etc.**

 ## Accommodations for students with disabilities